 What to Avoid

 - Never choose extraction because you think it will be cheaper!
-When a natural tooth is extracted, it must be replaced with an artificial tooth to prevent other teeth from shifting, and to prevent future dental problems.The cost of a denture, bridge or implant, plus the extraction, often is higher than the cost of an endodontic procedure that would save the tooth for years to come.
+When a natural tooth is extracted, it must be replaced with an artificial tooth to prevent other teeth from shifting, and to prevent future dental problems.The cost of a denture, bridge or dental implants, plus the extraction, often is higher than the cost of an endodontic procedure that would save the tooth for years to come.
 Most dental insurance plans cover endodontic treatment.

 - Never choose extraction because you think root canal treatment will be painful!
 Modern techniques and effective anesthesia make root canal treatment virtually painless.
 In fact, discomfort after the procedure is generally greater with a tooth extraction.
 Patients who have experienced root canal treatment are six times more likely to describe it as "painless" than patients who have not had a root canal.